This might be the best place to see big cats in Africa: Photos

 Tourism Information: Botswana Tourism Organization

-Photography Equipment: Nikon D5300 (Yes, it’s an old, basic camera), Sigma 150 – 600mm Telephoto Lens for Nikon (It’s the lens that makes a difference).
+Photography Equipment: Nikon D5300 (It’s an older, entry-level camera), Sigma 150 – 600mm Telephoto Lens for Nikon (It’s the lens that makes a difference.
+There’s also one for Canon cameras).
+You’ll need lots of memory cards — I use Sandisk cards like this.

 Suggested Reading: Botswana Safari Guide